rohitkumar20700000/Mobile-Application-Development/lifecyclemethods/README.md

-# Ex.No:1 To create a HelloWorld Activity using all lifecycles methods to display messages.
+## Ex.No:1 To create a HelloWorld Activity using all lifecycles methods to display messages.
 ## AIM:
 To create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio.

 ## EQUIPMENTS REQUIRED:
 Latest Version Android Studio

 ## ALGORITHM:
 Step 1: Open Android Stdio and then click on File -> New -> New project.

 Step 2: Then type the Application name as HelloWorld and click Next.

 Step 3: Then select the Minimum SDK as shown below and click Next.

-Step 4: Then select the Empty Activity and click Next.
+A Step 4: Then select the Empty Activity and click Next.
 Finally click Finish.

 Step 5: Design layout in activity_main.xml.